Frequently Asked Questions

 A. UCIS is committed to working with each student, visitor, or faculty member requesting accommodations at the University to develop an individualized access plan that suits their varied academic, professional, and social needs for effective communication access.
-Some examples of accommodations we provide are found on our service overview page, including but not limited to sign language interpreting, live captioning, and other assistive learning systems.
+Some examples of accommodations we provide are found on our service overview page, including but not limited to sign language interpreting, live captioning, guidance on multimedia captioning, and other assistive learning systems.

 Q. Where can I request UCIS services such as Sign Language Interpreting and Live Captioning?

 A. All UCIS service requests can be submitted through the Request Services Form.
 Please keep in mind that large-scale and recurring events require 3 weeks request in advance.

 Q. Can I request services from UCIS on the behalf of someone else?